petk/php-build-system/docs/cmake.md

 When using CMake to build PHP, you have the flexibility to choose from various build systems through the concept of _generators_.
-CMake generators determine the type of project files or build scripts that CMake generates from your `CMakeLists.txt` file.
+CMake generators determine the type of project files or build scripts that CMake generates from the `CMakeLists.txt` files.

 ### 4.1.
 Unix Makefiles (default)

-The Unix Makefiles generator is the most common and widely used generator for building projects on Unix-like systems, including Linux and macOS.
+The Unix Makefiles generator is the most commonly used for building projects on Unix-like systems.
 It generates traditional `Makefile` that can be processed by the `make` command.
 To use the Unix Makefiles generator, you simply specify it as an argument when running CMake in your build directory.

 To generate the `Makefile` for building PHP, create a new directory (often called `build` or `cmake-build`) and navigate to it using the terminal.
 Then,